cgrossko/BritishAirway_Tableau_Project/README.md

 Interactive Dashboard: The Tableau dashboard allows users to explore the data dynamically through interactive filters.
 Users can filter by country, aircraft, travel type, and other relevant factors to analyze customer ratings.

+**Visualizations:**

-Visualizations: The dashboard includes a variety of visualizations to represent customer ratings and trends.
+The dashboard includes a variety of visualizations to represent customer ratings and trends.
 Some of the key visuals represented include:

 Rating by Country: A map showing the average rating of British Airways by country.
-Rating by Aircraft: A bar chart or scatter plot showing the average rating of British Airways by aircraft type.
+Rating by Aircraft: A bar chart showing the average rating of British Airways by aircraft type.
-Rating by Travel Type: A pie chart or bar chart showing the distribution of ratings by travel type (e.g., economy, business, first class).
+Rating by Travel Type: A bar chart showing the distribution of ratings by travel type (e.g., economy, business, first class).

 **Usage**